T4VN/uTPro.Feature.SimpleFormBuilder/README.md

 new { type = "star-rating", label = "Star Rating" },
 ```

 Done.
-The field shows up in the backoffice builder, and the frontend renders it with stars.
+The field shows up in the builder and renders with stars on the front-end.

 ---

 ## Overriding Views (NuGet Users)

-When you install SimpleForm via NuGet, all Razor views are compiled into the package DLL.
+When installed via NuGet, all Razor views are compiled into the package DLL.
 To customize any view, create a file at the **same path** in your web project:

 ```
 YourWebProject/